Do you love vast native wilderness, turquoise water, majestic trees, plants, mosses, and wildlife?

 Here are Yvonne’s tips for getting the most out of your visit.

 Drive Washington State Route 20 (North Cascades Highway) from Burlington on the west or Twisp on the east to reach the North Cascades.
 State Route 20 passes Gorge, Diablo, and Ross Lakes in Ross Lake National Recreation Area.
 Only Gorge, Diablo, and Ross lakes can be reached by vehicle from State Route 20.
-The wilderness scenery along this road is spectacular as over 94 percent of the park and recreation areas are designated as the Stephen Mather Wilderness Area.
+The wilderness scenery along this road is spectacular: over 94 percent of the park and recreation areas are the Stephen Mather Wilderness Area.

 There are several overlooks and hikes, including a short, wheelchair-accessible boardwalk through an old-growth forest that is simply stunning.
-You may want to bring a camera with an extra battery or a battery for your phone as they will be working overtime for the pictures you will take.
+You may want to bring a camera with an extra battery or a battery for your phone.
+I guarantee you’ll want to take many pictures!

 Where to Stay: